sven-m/ns-white-crane-white-belt-tictactoe/BACKLOG.md

 5. A game can end with a draw
   - A board filled with Xs and Os and no lines is a draw

+6. Bots
+  - A bot can play a game by picking an unplayed square